Security-Onion-Solutions/securityonion-docs/disabling-accounts.rst

 SSO
 ---

-If you need to disable a SSO (Sguil/Squert/Kibana) account, you can use the ``so-user-disable`` command:
+If you need to disable a Security Onion Console (SOC) account, you can use the ``so-user-disable`` command:

 ::